 Gender: Choose between all, men, or women

 Languages: Facebook recommends leaving this blank unless the language you’re targeting is not common to the location your targeting.

 Demographics: Under “Detailed Targeting” you’ll find demographics, which has several sub-categories with even more sub-categories under those.
 For instance, you can target “Demographics” > “Home” > “Home Ownership” > “Renters.”

 Interests: Interests is also under “Detailed Targeting” with multiple sub-categories to dig into.
 For instance, if you’re looking for people interested in distilled beverages, science fiction movies, and aviation, those options are available for you!

-Behaviors: And yet another “Detailed Targeting” option with multiple sub-categories to explore.
-Whether it be purchasing behaviors, job roles, anniversaries, or other behaviors the options seem endless.
+Behaviours: And yet another “Detailed Targeting” option with multiple sub-categories to explore.
+Whether it be purchasing behaviours, job roles, anniversaries, or other behaviours the options seem endless.

 Connections: Here you’ll be able to target people connected to your page, app, or event.